alokc83/Chameleon/README.md

 ## 👥 Contributions
 If you run into problems, please open up an issue.
 We also actively welcome pull requests.
 By contributing to Chameleon you agree that your contributions will be licensed under its MIT license.

 If you use Chameleon in your app we would love to hear about it!
-Drop Vicc a line on [twitter](http://twitter.com/viccsmind).
+Drop Vicc [twitter](http://twitter.com/viccsmind) and Alok [twitter](http://twitter.com/alokc83) a line on .

 ## 📗 Documentation
 All methods, properties, and types available in Chameleon are documented below.